No man's land: places where time stands still

 Cyprus Buffer Zone

-For 45 years, time has stood still in the so-called 'Green Line' in Cyprus, a buffer zone introduced by the United Nations to keep the peace between the waring halves on the Mediterranean island.
+For more than 45 years, time has stood still in the so-called 'Green Line' in Cyprus, a buffer zone introduced by the United Nations to keep the peace between the warring halves on the Mediterranean island.
 It was established following a civil war between the Turkish and the Greek communities on Cyprus, in 1974, and has largely been a no man's land ever since.

 Michalakis Ppalis/Shutterstock